kaylanhua/cs262/design1/docs/eng_notebook.md

 **Instructions:** Keep a notebook for what decisions you made, and why you made them the way you did, and any interesting observations that come up along the way.

 ## Set Up Decisions
 There were a few key decisions we made when setting up the code base.
 Mainly, we decided to modularize all the work within a conda environment, particularly because the gRPC unit would require so many outside packages and version control might present a general issue.
+The dependencies downloaded into the conda environment are preserved in the environment.yml file.

+We also used a Github repository and VSCode Live Share to maintain versions throughout the creation of the code base.

 ## Wire Protocol Design Decisions
 A few key decisions